LF-Engineering/perceval-scripts/README.md

 # Git

 Run `./git.sh` script to get git data, note that this script doesn't have all possible repos listed - this is just an example.

+# Rocket.Chat

+There is no Rocket.Chat support in Perceval, if we need this, we have to implement this and upstream, see [here](https://github.com/chaoss/grimoirelab-perceval/issues/543).

 # Other